anvaka/sunburst/demo/dom/README.md

 ![dom demo](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5a/DOM-model.svg/440px-DOM-model.svg.png)

-I thought it would be interesting to see it as a sunburst diagram.
+I thought it would be interesting to see a DOM tree as a sunburst diagram.

 # Examples